Akhil378/ai_mern_image_generation/README.md

-# An AI Image Generation App.
+# An AI Image Generation App powered by OpenAI.